telefonicaid/fiware-glancesync/README.rst

 Requirements
 ------------

-At the moment, GlanceSync is designed to run in the glance server of the master region, because it reads the images that are stored directly in the filesystem.
+GlanceSync is designed to run with a mounting point with the images, because it reads the images that are stored directly in the filesystem.
+Usually this directory is /var/lib/glance/images.
-This will be fixed in a future version.
-But see below, in the running section, for a workaround.

 The following software must be installed (e.g. using apt-get on Debian and Ubuntu, or with yum in CentOS):